modelica-3rdparty/ExternalMedia/README.md

 For OpenModelica, you can install and manage ExternalMedia using the built-in [Package Manager](https://openmodelica.org/doc/OpenModelicaUsersGuide/latest/omedit.html#omedit-install-library-label).
+This feature is coming soon, for the time being you can download the zip file with the library and unzip it in your file system.

 For use with Dymola, you can download the zip file with the library and unzip it in your file system.
 The released library already contains all the pre-compiled binaries for all operating systems, so it should work